 One of the most basic operations of any video game is the support of seemingly instantaneous interactions between the players’ input and the graphical gaming elements.
 In reality, these interactions are implemented as a continuous running loop that receives and processes player input, updates the game state, and renders the game.
 This constantly running loop is referred to as the game loop.

-To convey the proper sense of instantaneity, each cycle of the game loop must be completed within a normal human’s reaction time.
+To convey the proper sense of instantaneity, each cycle of the game loop must be completed within an average person’s reaction time.
 This is often referred to as real time, which is the amount of time that is too short for humans to detect visually.
 Typically, real-time can be achieved when the game loop is running at a rate of higher than 40 to 60 cycles in a second.
 Since there is usually one drawing operation in each game loop cycle, the rate of this cycle is also referred to as frames per second (FPS), or the frame rate.
 An FPS of 60 is a good target for performance.
 This is to say, your game engine must receive player input, update the game world, and then draw the game world all within 1/60th of a second!

 The game loop itself, including the implementation details, is the most fundamental control structure for a game.
 With the main goal of maintaining real-time performance, the details of a game loop’s operation are of no concern to the rest of the game engine.
 For this reason, the implementation of a game loop should be tightly encapsulated in the core of the game engine with its detailed operations hidden from other gaming elements.